AGIBOT X1 OmniPicker Product Manual

 H3

-Complete the assembly of X1 OmniPicker in accordance with the following steps
+Complete the installation in accordance with the following steps

-STEP1: As shown in Figure 1, remove the four countersunk head hexagon socket head cap screw M2.5x8 at the bottom circumference of OmniPicker with a H2 hexagon key wrench to get the back cover;
+STEP1: As shown in Figure 1, remove the four countersunk head hexagon socket head cap screw M2.5x8 at the bottom of OmniPicker with a H2 hexagon key wrench to get the end cap;

-STEP2: As shown in Figure 2, screw three ultra-short hexagon socket head cap screws M3x6 into the back cover with a H2.5 hexagon key wrench and fix on the hand switchover support;
+STEP2: As shown in Figure 2, screw three ultra-short hexagon socket head cap screws M3x6 into the end cap with a H2.5 hexagon key wrench and fix on the adapter flange;

 STEP3: As shown in Figure 3, use a H2 hexagon key wrench to replace the four countersunk head hexagon socket head cap screws M2.5x8 removed in Step 1 on the gripper;

-STEP4: As shown in Figure 4, use a H3 hexagon key wrench to fix the gripper with four cylindrical hexagon socket head cap screws M4x8 on the bracelet switchover support;
+STEP4: As shown in Figure 4, use a H3 hexagon key wrench to fix the gripper with four cylindrical hexagon socket head cap screws M4x8 on the connecting flange;

 STEP5: The left and right grippers are installed in the same way, and all the wide fingers of the gripper are close to the outside of the body after installation;

-STEP6: If the obtained gripper has great resistance when the screws are removed in STEP1, there may be thread glue when the screws are fixed.
-The thread glue must be removed after being heated by a hot air gun;
+STEP6: If the obtained gripper has great resistance when the screws are removed in STEP1, it may be because threadlocker was applied when the screws were fastened.
+In this case, it is recommended to use a hot air gun to heat the screws before removal.

-NOTE: Pay attention to the installation direction when the back cover and the hand switchover support are installed
+NOTE: Pay attention to the installation direction when the end cap and the adapter flange are installed

-If users connects OmniPicker to other mechanical arms, it is allowed to refer to the following installation interface drawings to design the adapter and complete the assembly in accordance with 3.2 instructions of X1 component operation.
+If users connects OmniPicker to other robotic arms, it is allowed to refer to the following installation interface drawings to design the adapter.

 The following shows the external dimensions of OmniPicker in the opening and closing states.

-The external electrical interface of AgiBot X1 OmniPicker uses 6PIN socket with lock at a distance of 1.25mm.
+The external electrical interface of AGIBOT OmniPicker uses 6PIN socket with lock at a distance of 1.25mm.

 1. If the gripper version number is 20, that is, the red box in the control panel is a resistance welding plate, and its interface pins are defined as shown in the following table: